 MEALS ON WHEELS SOUTHWEST OH & NORTHERN KY PREPARES MORE THAN 1,700 THANKSGIVING PIES FOR PICKUP

-The Bust a Crust!
-Campaign raised $59,000 through pie sales, donations and partnerships to feed local seniors
+The Bust-A-Crust Campaign Raised $59,000 through pie sales, donations and partnership to feed local seniors

 CINCINNATI— Hundreds of pies are ready for pickup at Meals on Wheels Southwest OH & Northern KY on Saturday November 21 from 9 a.m. to 3 p.m. as part of its first annual Bust a Crust! fundraiser.
 The new program allowed people to purchase locally baked Thanksgiving pies—available in pumpkin, apple, and pecan—and all funds go towards feeding local seniors, with the $25 cost per pie feeding a senior for an entire week.
 The first year for Bust a Crust! was such a success that Meals on Wheels sold out of pies before the campaign was set to end.